martinberlin/cale-idf/main/www-jpg-render/README.md

     idf.py menuconfig
     idf.py flash monitor

-If you are using a parallel epaper do forget to select in:
+If you are using a parallel epaper do not forget to select the Board type and model in menuconfig:

     Component config -> E-Paper Driver -> Select Board & Display you are using

 Note that you can use a random image taken from loremflickr.com.
-Or you can use any URL that points to a valid Image, take care to use the right JPG format, or you can also use the image-service [cale.es](https://cale.es) to create your own gallery.
-Otherwise expect a lot of cats.
+Or you can use any URL that points to a valid image or you can also use the image-service [cale.es](https://cale.es) to create your own gallery.
 A good thing for those rendering JPG in monochrome displays is that CALE offers dithering, so you can select a 2x2 or 3x3 dithering, simulating grays.

-If your epaper resolution is not listed, just send me an email, you can find it on my [profile page on Github](https://github.com/martinberlin).
+If your epaper resolution is not listed in Cale, just send me an email, you can find it on my [profile page on Github](https://github.com/martinberlin).

 Using HTTPS
 ===========